 He only lasted 3 months doing this, before returning to Utah with his tail between his legs feeling as if he has failed.
 To make matters worse, he couldn’t find a decently paying job in accounting right away, so he had to take a job as a busboy at a resort in Park City.

 Back in Utah, still determined to make it work

 With such a massive passion for cars, James never let go of his dream of becoming a full-time automotive YouTuber.
 He scrimped and saved as much as he could, and eventually found another accounting job which paid much better.

 His extreme passion for cars came through very clearly.
-He was making decent money at his full-time accounting job, and he eventually did what no sensible accountant would ever do: he bought a neon orange 2006 Lamborghini Gallardo (with a gated six speed manual, of course).
+He was very good at his full-time accounting job (good enough to advise anyone on how to afford a Tesla), he was making decent money, and he eventually did what no sensible accountant would ever do: he bought a neon orange 2006 Lamborghini Gallardo (with a gated six speed manual, of course).

 Going full time with his YouTube channel

 James and I are basically nothing alike, but we do have one thing in common: we were both “forced” into perusing our passion as a primary means of income after being laid off from a well paying job.
 I lost my high-paying corporate gig in 2018 and decided to do the full time blogging thing.
 James lost his high-paying accounting job in 2016 and decided to give the full-time YouTuber thing another shot.